 In an IoT system, there can be many devices or users accessing a massive amount of data at a single time so to secure the data or the user from any kind of theft it becomes important to validate user via some sort of authentication or indulge data privacy controls as a part of security testing.

-There are various tools that can be used during testing IoT systems and they can be classified as:
+There are various tools that can be used during testing IoT systems:

 - The JTAG Dongle tool works as a debugger in PC applications and it is used in debugging the platform code step by step.